madjestic/despace/README.md

-Description:		A small utility to replace spaces in a file-name with '_'
+A small utility to replace spaces in a file-name with '_'
                 i.e. $ foo bar -> $ foo_bar
 Author: 		    Vladimir Lopatin
 Maintainer: 		Vladimir Lopatin